 Can’t decide between earning a professional certificate or a master’s degree?
 Both options can fulfill career and hiring requirements, broaden your intellectual horizons and even lead to salary increases.

 But if you’re looking to advance your career quickly and at a lower price point, a professional certificate is the way to go.
-Do you need to get up to speed in new or quickly evolving industries, such as social media marketing?
+Do you need to get up to speed in new or quickly evolving industries, such as UX, digital marketing or business analysis?
 Are you re-entering the workforce and need to get current with what’s happening in your field?
 A certificate just might be your solution.

 And that’s what a lot of adult learners are heading toward: In the U.S., more than 1 million certificates are awarded each year.
 Compare that to the 754,500 master’s degrees awarded by post-secondary institutions in 2018–19, with the most popular fields being business (197,100), education (146,400), and health professions and related programs (131,600), according to the National Center of Education Statistics.